CIS Critical Security Controls Navigator

 IG1IG2IG3

-Establish and maintain a secure network architecture.
+Design and maintain a secure network architecture.
 A secure network architecture must address segmentation, least privilege, and availability, at a minimum.
+Example implementations will not solely include documentation, but also policy and design components.

 IG2IG3

 Securely manage network infrastructure.
-Example implementations include version-controlled-infrastructure-as-code, and the use of secure network protocols, such as SSH and HTTPS.
+Example implementations include version-controlled Infrastructure-as-Code (IaC), and the use of secure network protocols, such as SSH and HTTPS.

 IG2IG3